Causal Meta-Analysis by Integrating Multiple Observational Studies with Multivariate Outcomes

 The estimate and 95\% confidence interval based on $B=100$ bootstrap samples are displayed in Table \ref{table:estimands1a} for each feature (row), pseudo-population (column), and genes COL9A3, CXCL12, IGF1, and ITGA11 (block).
-The results for the genes IVL, LEF1, IC, and SMR3B are displayed in Web Table 3 of Appendix.
+The results for the genes IVL, LEF1, IC, and SMR3B are displayed in Supplementary Materials.
 For each gene-estimand combination, a confidence interval for the IC or IGO pseudo-population is marked in bold whenever the FLEXOR pseudo-population's confidence interval was \textit{narrower}; we find that the FLEXOR pseudo-population often provided the most precise (narrowest) confidence intervals.

 For FLEXOR, the confidence intervals for $\lambda_l^{(1)}-\lambda_l^{(2)}$ reveal that the mean potential outcomes were significantly different between the disease subtypes for genes CXCL12, IGF1, LEF1, PRB2, and SMR3B.
 Additionally, the standard deviation of the IDC and IDL potential outcomes for FLEXOR were substantially different for the genes COL9A3, PRB2, and IVL; the respective confidence intervals for $\sigma_l^{(1)}/\sigma_l^{(2)}$ excluded 1.
 If required, the group-specific medians could be compared by inferences on $M_l^{(1)}/M_l^{(2)}$ or $M_l^{(1)}-M_l^{(2)}$.